Roe v Wade Protesters

 What to Know About Roe v.
 Wade, Useful Resources, and How You Can Help

 Note: This explainer is an overview on the landscape of the Dobbs v.
 Jackson Supreme Court decision.
 As this legislation shifts on a daily basis, we will make every effort to keep this as current as possible with information and resources.
 For more regular updates as abortion legislation changes in states that are still vulnerable across the U.S., follow this interactive map at The New York Times.
-For how you can help your local abortion fund, stay updated at National Network of Abortion Funds here.
+For how you can help your local abortion fund, stay updated at National Network of Abortion Funds.

-After the Supreme Court decision, the effects were immediate across states with “trigger bans,” or laws that immediately outlawed abortion upon Roe’s demise.
-On June 26, two days after the Dobbs decision, a nurse named Ashley shared a tweet from her friend Lex, a fellow nurse, who shared her story of how pregnant people in states where abortion is banned are already in danger.
+On June 26, 2022, two days after the Dobbs decision, a nurse named Ashley shared a text, via X, from her friend Lex, a fellow nurse, who shared her story of how pregnant people in states where abortion is banned were already in danger.

 In Missouri, the first state to ban abortion upon the Dobbs decision, there is a medical exception to the total abortion ban.
 The state defines this emergency as “serious risk of substantial and irreversible physical impairment of a major bodily function.”